privy-io/privy-quickstart/README.md

 Head over to the "API Settings" section of the console.
 If you don't already have a Privy API key and secret, hit "Roll Keys" to generate a new pair.
 Copy down the API secret somewhere safe!
 If you lose it you'll have to generate a new API key.

-Create a .env file in this repository and paste in the following code.
-Replace the TODOs with your API key and secret from the console.
+Create a `.env.local` file in this repository copied from `.env.local.example` and replace the TODOs with your API key and secret from the console.

 ```
 PRIVY_API_KEY=TODO
 PRIVY_API_SECRET=TODO